GENDER BIAS

 In some disciplines, female animals were almost entirely absent.

 SIGNIFICANCE: These findings demonstrated that even preclinical biological research heavily favoured male subjects.
-Because many drugs, treatments and biological theories were developed primarily using male animals, findings were often generalized to females without adequately testing whether female physiology responded differently.
-Critics argue that this represents a classic example of androcentric beta bias because male biology was treated as the universal biological standard whilst female differences were ignored, excluded or treated as problematic deviations from the norm
+Because many drugs, treatments and biological theories were developed primarily using male animals, findings were often generalised to females without adequately testing whether female physiology responded differently.
+Critics argue that this represents a classic example of androcentric beta bias because male biology was treated as the universal biological standard, whilst female differences were ignored, excluded or treated as problematic deviations from the norm

 GENDER BIASED RESEARCH AREAS